CallecYoann/afpaeval/README.md

 install on the database (afpaeval/db/mpc.sql).

-execute 'composer install' for installing all the dependencies .
+execute composer install for installing all the dependencies .

 Enjoy.